RamDataAnalytics/Archi-s-Store-Annual-Data-Analysis-/README.md

-# Brief of Srchi's Store Data
+# Brief of Archi's Store Data
 Welcome to the Annual Data Analysis Report for Archi's Store!
 The objectives of this thorough data analysis are:
 - Analyze online store performance